Investment Protection: Maximize the Lifespan of Your Kitchen Appliances

 2. Regular Cleaning

-Keeping your appliance clean ensures not only that it looks good but also prevents the buildup of dirt and grease that could affect its performance.
-Use mild detergents and follow the cleaning methods recommended by the manufacturer to avoid damage.
+Keeping your appliance clean ensures that it looks good and prevents the buildup of dirt and grease that could affect its performance.
+To avoid damage, use mild detergents and follow the cleaning methods recommended by the manufacturer.

 3. Check and Replace Filters